mcoughlin/kp84/README.md

 Then for each file (`kped_20191117_hhmmss_ZTFJ01395245_cl_o*`) that belong to the object, do the following steps:
 2. Use the wcs, find the (x, y) of science and reference objects in each frame, save to the processing fits file's headers<br>
 Disgard frames where the object shifted outside of the field.<br>
-- **If the `xstar`, `ystar`, `xyext`, `xyfile` parameters are provided, the wcs solution will be disgarded,**, this is because sometimes the wcs solution can also be a bit off...!
+- **If the `xstar`, `ystar`, `xyext`, `xyfile` parameters are provided, the wcs solution will be disgarded**, this is because sometimes the wcs solution can also be a bit off...!
-- If the `refxoff`, `refyoff`, and `refmag` parameters are not provided, the reference star is selected based on proximity, brightness, FWHM, and roundness (given by SExtractor).
+- If the `xoffref`, `yoffref`, and `refmag` parameters are not provided, the reference star is selected based on proximity, brightness, FWHM, and roundness (given by SExtractor).
 3. Photometry
 - Copy the pre-processed image into output directory, name it as `science.fits`
 - Run [Source Extractor](https://www.astromatic.net/software/sextractor) to identify point sources. <br>